 Everyone on Team Byrdie knows I have a deep-seated obsession with anything from Verb.
 And after test-driving this hydration-packed mask almost a year ago, I'm still infatuated.
 It's magically moisturizing without leaving any excess residue (hate that) or weighing down my hair.
 Plus, even though I'm really obsessed with my beloved detangler, I don't really need it after using this reparative hair mask.
 It literally makes your hair as smooth as butter.

-This is another more intense mask I've had in my arsenal for awhile.
+This is another more intense mask I've had in my arsenal for a while.
 To be honest, I go through phases of using it more than others, but when I do use it, I notice significantly less breakage and significantly more shine.
 Win-win.

-Last but not least, this was my savior during college and a few years post–beach apocalypse.
+Last but not least, this was my savior during college and a few years post–bleach apocalypse.
 The smell is to die for, and its hydrating perks are unparalleled.
 I did stop using after I realized it was probably a little too heavy of a formula for my fine texture, but for those with lots of hair or curls, this is a great option for restoring strands to peak condition.

 Next up: These are the only hair oils you should use if you have blonde hair—period.